-Modern chemical-based DWRs were first used shortly after the introduction of GoreTex in 1969, when it was discovered that the waterproof lining in any three or two-layer garment would perform better if used in conjunction with an exterior coating that prevented the outer layer becoming saturated with water.
+Modern chemical-based DWRs were first used shortly after the introduction of GoreTex in 1969 when it was discovered that the waterproof lining in any three or two-layer garment would perform better if used in conjunction with an exterior coating that prevented the outer layer from becoming saturated with water.

 How Do DWRs Work?

 So what does water repellent mean and how does DWR protect you from the elements?
 DWR fabric works by allowing the material to which they are applied to shed liquid instead of soaking it up upon contact.
 To the naked eye, this effect is seen as water droplets beading up and rolling off the surface of the material.

 At a more detailed, microscopic level, this process is far more complex and depends upon the angle of contact between moisture and the DWR textile.
 In layman’s terms, a DWR coating increases the contact angle between the fabric’s surface and moisture, and the higher the angle of contact the better: low contact angles result in the droplet spreading out on the surface and soaking into the fabric, whereas with a higher angle of contact, the water forms into a round bead or droplet and rolls off.